containers/podman-desktop/website/docs/extensions/publish/index.md

 Publishing to an `OCI` registry is the recommended way for the publication.

-### Creating the `OCI` image and publish image
+### Creating and publishing the `OCI` image

-Considers building an `OCI` image to publish to quay.io, Docker Hub or other `OCI` registries
+Considers building an `OCI` image to publish to quay.io, Docker Hub or other `OCI` registries.

-#### Containerfile example
+#### Procedure

+1. Create a `Containerfile` file, and start editing it.

-1. Use a scratch image because it only requires the content of the assembly, no runtime.
+1. Use a scratch image because the extension only requires the content of the assembly, but no runtime:

   ```Dockerfile
   FROM scratch
   ```

-1. Apply mandatory Podman Desktop metadata on the `OCI` image
+1. Apply mandatory Podman Desktop metadata on the `OCI` image:

   ```Dockerfile
   LABEL org.opencontainers.image.title="My first extension" \